 - Go to https://workstudy.missouri.edu/

-Any student is welcome to search and apply for part-time job opportunities which are available both on campus and in the local Columbia community.
+Any student is welcome to search and apply for part-time job and internship opportunities which are available both on campus and in the local Columbia community.
 Part-time employment is an excellent way to earn extra income, gain experience, build new skills and cultivate positive references.
 The MU Career Center can assist students in finding job openings, preparing applications and preparing for job interviews.

 Students interested in a campus job should: